 Our experiment was conducted over the course of two weeks in early October 2008.
-We supplied 30 human subjects with Nokia N95 cell phones4 for one week at a time (15 subjects were run at once).
+We supplied 30 participants with Nokia N95 cell phones4 for one week at a time (15 subjects were run at once).
 The subjects were required to transfer their SIM cards to the phones we provided and use them as their primary phones for an entire week.
 This requirement ensured that the subjects kept their phones on their person and charged as much as possible.
-Each of the phones was equipped with our location tracking program, which recorded the phone's location at all times using a combination of GPS and Wi-Fi-based positioning.
+Each of the phones was equipped with our location-tracking program, which recorded the phone's location at all times using a combination of GPS and Wi-Fi-based positioning.

 Each day, subjects were required to visit our web site and upload a file containing their location information from their phone.
 They were then asked to audit the location information by answering a set of questions about each location that they visited since their last login.
 For each location a subject visited, we asked whether or not he or she would have been comfortable sharing that location with different groups of individuals.
+These groups consisted of close friends, immediate relatives, people within the university community, and strangers.
+While no location-sharing to others actually occurred, we solicited the names of people from the friends and relatives groups so that the questions the users answered were more meaningful to the participant (i.e., are you comfortable with sharing your location with your mom?).

-Subjects were paid a total of \$35, corresponding to \$5 per day, to compensate them for their participation in the study.
-We also administered surveys before and after the study to collect relevant demographics, and qualitative measures of the subjects' privacy attitudes.
+Subjects were paid a total of \$35, corresponding to \$5 per day, for their participation in the study.
+We also administered surveys before and after the study to measure the level of concern about their privacy that people had about sharing their location information, to collect relevant demographics, and to determine qualitative measures of the subjects' privacy attitudes.